pushingice/scavenger-hunt/README.md

     cd scavenger-hunt

 First, choose a secret number to share with your team, or keep to yourself if you are working alone.
-Don't enter any spaces or non-number characters.
+Don't enter any extra spaces or non-number characters.
 Write down your secret number.
 The secret number makes your clues unique, so other teams can't look over your shoulder.
 Then type:

-    python generate_clues.py [secret number]
+    python generate_clues.py [secret_number]

 NOTE: On some older systems 'python' may need to be typed as 'python3'.